avisoori-databricks/Finetuning-Guide/README.md

 And most importantly, once the model is trained use contrastive search for generating text.
 Control the alpha and k parameters to tune the output quality.
 For performing well with both code generation and coherent non-repetitive text generation alpha=0.5 and k=4 seemed to perform the best.
 Merge the adapter layers to the base models to improve inference latency.

-Model weights, and a blog detailed training guidelines, observations and model performance is on the way.
+Model weights, a blog detailed training guidelines, observations and model performance is on the way.

 Inputs follow the Alapaca format:
 ```